-Many schools and agencies offer courses for adults in English as a Second Language (ESL).
-Classes may be offered full-time (five hours a day) or part-time.
+Many schools and agencies offer English as a Second Language (ESL) courses.
+Classes may be offered on a full-time (five hours a day) or part-time basis.

 Language assessment services

 In Alberta, language assessment centres in Edmonton and Calgary offer language assessments, information and referrals to ESL programs.
-These two major language assessment centres also have directories of available ESL courses in Edmonton and Calgary, as well as in a number of smaller centres.
+These two assessment centres also have information about ESL courses in Edmonton, Calgary and a number of smaller cities.

 Short-Term Employment Forecast Tool